 About Advancing The Interests of Animals

-In 2010 Desert Paws hosted the Coachella Valley commemoration of International Homeless Animals’ Day, where dog and cat lovers gathered to remember all the dogs and cats without homes who were euthanized that year.
-America’s first animal rights attorney was the special guest speaker at that event.
-The 2011 of International Homeless Animals’ Day featured an inspiring short film about a group who emptied out a Georgia shelter of all its animals in one day.
+Meanwhile, a year after the radio show’s launch Desert Paws hosted the Coachella Valley commemoration of International Homeless Animals’ Day, where dog and cat lovers gathered to remember all the dogs and cats without homes who were euthanized that year.
+America’s first animal rights Attorney, Henry Mark Holzer was the special guest speaker at the event.
+Our 2011 International Homeless Animals’ Day event featured an inspiring short film about shelter animals being adopted into loving homes.

-In 2011, Desert Paws officially became Advancing the Interests of Animals, a change made to reflect the organization’s expanded mission and reach.
+In 2011, Desert Paws officially changed its name to Advancing the Interests of Animals (AIA), to reflect the organization’s expanded mission and reach.
 The new name was announced at the Courage in Action Celebration, held in Rancho Mirage, California.
-The gala featured guest presenter Barry Manilow who joined Dr. Kirshner on stage to present awards to community members for their extraordinary work on behalf of animals.
+The gala featured guest presenter Barry Manilow who joined Dr. Lori Kirshner on stage to present awards to community members for their extraordinary work on behalf of animals.

 Starting in the summer of 2011, Advancing the Interests of Animals devoted considerable time, effort, and resources in leading a project to construct sturdy metal coverings over the outdoor dog kennels of the Indio, California city shelter.
 After repeated pleas from AIA and the community urging the city to give protection for the dogs in the outdoor kennels, the city finally allowed the construction, but refused to financially support the project.